combust-labs/firebuild/README.md

 - if the `ADD` or `COPY` points to a directory, the command will fail because there is no unified way of loading directories via HTTP, the resolver will not even attempt this, it will most likely fail on the `HTTP GET` request
 - the file permissions will not be carried over because there is no method to infer file mode from a HTTP response

+## Unsupported Dockerfile features

+The build program does not support:

+- `ONBUILD` commands
+- `HEALTHCHECK` commands
+- `STOPSIGNAL` commands